 There isn’t much to see in the Toronto bullpen, but there are a few bright spots that should attract fantasy owners’ attention.
 The Blue Jays are one of the few teams with a dedicated closer and a manager who wants his closer to end games.
 Toronto also has playing-time openings for relievers who can prove they can be trusted to eat innings.
 With the team in the heart of a rebuild, the Blue Jays will look to build value and move pieces to cut salary and increase organizational depth (as they did with Daniel Hudson in 2019).
 When these trades inevitably happen, it is helpful to know who might take a step forward and be an option for saves and holds.

-This piece was edited/updated on December 3, 2019 to reflect the non-tender of Derek Law and Jason Adam on December 2, 2019.
+This piece was edited/updated on December 30, 2019 to reflect the signing of Shun Yamaguchi.

 |Ken Giles||Anthony Bass||Jordan Romano||Thomas Pannone||Thomas Hatch||Sam Gaviglio/Ryan Borucki|